roboav8r/game_theory_ws/README.md

 ## hri_game_testbed
 The testbed is implemented in ROS Gazebo and allows controlled, rapid development of the hierarchical planning & control architecture.
 It is intended to be a stand-in for real robot hardware until the hierarchical controller can safely be deployed on robot hardware.
 As such, it provides simulated sensor data and can accept robot motion commands via standard ROS message types.

 At present, the only level is a simulated cargo pickup/dropoff task for a [PR2 robot](http://wiki.ros.org/Robots/PR2), taking place in an indoor hospital environment with known map.
-There are two variants, `worlds/hospital.world` and `hospital_empty.world`, which respectively do and do not contain humans.
+There are two variants, `worlds/hospital.world` and `worlds/hospital_empty.world`, which respectively do and do not contain humans.

 ![The Empty Hospital Gazebo world](data/gazebo.png)